Massive Color-Kinematics Duality and Double-Copy for Kaluza-Klein Scattering Amplitudes: Conclusions

-In this work, we systematically investigated the massive scattering amplitude of KK gauge bosons and KK gravitons under the toroidal compactifications.
-We studied their massive double-copy constructions via both the extended BCJ approach and the extended CHY approach as well as their quantitative connections to the massive KLT relations.\ We further derived the four-point and $N$-point mass spectral conditions, and demonstrated that they guarantee successful realization of the extended massive double-copies for KK gauge and gravity theories under toroidal compactification.\
+In this work, we systematically investigated the structure of massive scattering amplitudes of KK gauge bosons and KK gravitons under toroidal compactifications.\ For this, we proposed a shifting method to construct the massive KK amplitudes from their massless counterparts in the noncompactified higher dimensional theories and used this to establish a correspondence from the conventional massless BCJ double-copy to the extended massive KK double-copy (Section\,\ref{sec:2}).\ Then, using this shifting method we studied the massive KK double-copy constructions via both the extended BCJ approach (Section\,\ref{sec:3}) and the extended CHY approach (Section\,\ref{sec:4}) as well as their quantitative connections to the massive KLT relations.\ We further solved the four-point and $N$-point mass spectral conditions, and demonstrated that KK theories under toroidal compactification provide the unqiue solution to such mass spectral conditions and thus guarantee successful realization of the extended massive gauge/gravity double-copies (Section\,\ref{sec:5}).\ We summarize our findings in more detail as follows.